JiakunYan/arl/README.md

 # ARL
-The Asynchronous RPC Library is a C++ library supporting high-throughput asynchronous Remote Procedure Call (RPC) requesting and execution with
+The Asynchronous RPC Library is a C++ library supporting high-throughput asynchronous Remote Procedure Call (RPC) requesting and execution with:

 - Node-level Aggregation
 - Single-node Work-stealing